WDI-SEA/react-development-course-materials/02-React State/06-functional-components-lecture.md

 **Talking Points**:

-- Make a new file called `ToDoList.js` and have it look very much like the `const ListItem` functional component above.
-It should have the properties listed here.
+- Make a new file called `ToDoList.js`.
+It should look very much like the `const ListItem` functional component above and have the properties listed here.

-- The syntax of getting the mapping to work can be tricky.
+- The syntax needed to get the mapping to work can be tricky.
 Notice that it must be surrounded in curly braces, like the fruit list example that uses `.map()` to generate a table.